Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Local and global POD

 \section{Local and global POD}

-In order to reduce the computational cost of solving the \gls{FOM} we construct a \gls{ROM}.
-For this purpose we use simulation data to construct a data-driven basis.
+To reduce the computational cost of solving the \gls{FOM}, we construct a \gls{ROM}.
+For this purpose, we use simulation data to build a data-driven basis.
 This basis is obtained through a \gls{POD} of the simulation data \cite{brunton2019data,projection_ROMs_survey}.
 The most common approach is to employ a global \gls{POD} basis, defined over the entire simulation domain, similar to a Fourier basis.
-An alternative is a local basis, as proposed in \cite{farhat_local_POD}.
-In this section we discuss both approaches.
-We will present our version of the space-local \gls{POD} framework for finite difference discretizations, see \eqref{eq:stencil}.
-However, the ideas could potentially also be applied to different discretization techniques by first projecting onto a finite difference basis, as discussed in section \ref{sec:L-POD}.
-Our space-local approach has some key differences to the one presented in \cite{farhat_local_POD}, which will be highlighted.
+An alternative is a local basis, as proposed in \cite{farhat_local_POD,CHUNG2024DDROM}.
+In this section, we discuss both approaches.
+We will present our version of the space-local \gls{POD} framework for finite difference discretizations, see \eqref{eq:stencil}. \R{comment_4a}\revone{However, the ideas can also be applied to different discretization techniques, as shown in \cite{CHUNG2024DDROM}.} Our space-local approach has some key differences from the one presented in \cite{farhat_local_POD}, which will be highlighted.